pytoccaz/php-property-indexer/README.md

 # 🖇 Porperty Indexer

-Indexes objects/arrays properties inside a key-value map.
+A `PorpertyIndexer` indexes objects/arrays properties inside a key-value map.

-Based on symfony/property-access.
+*key* and *value* values are retreived from objects or arrays via symfony/property-access component.

+`PorpertyIndexer` are iterable.

 ## Installation